-Zander Insurance Identity Theft Protection
+Zander Identity Theft Protection Pricing

-- Affordable plans start at just $6.75/mo.
+- Affordable plans start at just $6.75 per mo.

-- Up to $1 million in stolen funds reimbursement
+- Up to $2 million in stolen funds reimbursement

-When somebody’s identity is stolen, it’s typically from thieves using information like their Social Security numbers, credit card numbers or bank information.
+Typically, identity theft involves thieves using information like Social Security numbers, credit card numbers, or bank information to commit fraud.
 But it’s more than that, too.
 It’s safety nets and family vacations and food on the table.
 It’s lost sleep, anxiety, and lots of time on the phone with insurance companies.

 |Monthly plans and prices||Annual plans and prices|